imarc/handbook/frontend.markdown

 </tr>
 </table>

+By default we do not test on Blackberry or Windows Phone devices.
+However, individual projects may require browser support beyond our defaults.
+In these cases the additional support will be specified in the proposal and strategy documents.

 iMarc employees who have access to our wiki can read more about our policies in the [Browser Support](http://wiki.imarc.net/Browser_Support) article.

 ### Internet Explorer styles